Home / News / Technology / Scarlett Johansson Is Not Over Sam Altman, Calls Deepfake Technology a ‘Dark Wormhole’

 • Celebrities and high-profile figures are the main targets of AI technology misuse.

-A recent series of deepfake scandals involving celebrities like Taylor Swift, Bobbi Althoff, and Piers Morgan have brought further attention to the issue of digital consent and the effectiveness of social media moderation.
+The growing number of deepfake scandals involving celebrities like Taylor Swift, Bobbi Althoff, and Piers Morgan have brought further attention to the issue of digital consent and the effectiveness of social media moderation.

 Bobbi Althoff Falls Victim to Deepfake Video

-Bobbi Althoff, the host of The Really Good Podcast, recently became the target of a deepfake video that depicted her in a sexually explicit manner, quickly spreading across the social media platform X.
+Bobbi Althoff, the host of The Really Good Podcast, became the target of a deepfake video that depicted her in a sexually explicit manner, quickly spreading across the social media platform X.

 Despite X’s policies against such content, the video remained accessible for nearly a day, highlighting the challenges platforms face in enforcing their own rules.
 Althoff took to Instagram to deny the authenticity of the video, emphasizing its AI-generated nature and expressing her shock at the realization that people believed it was real.